OT Law – Restrictive Not Prescriptive

 Exodus through Deuteronomy are the four books of the Old Testament that contain what is called the Law of Moses and these laws are the topic of many discussions.

-Some of the laws are considered morally binding, others morally neutral and still others morally reprehensible and at times the laws seem to be contradictory:
+Some of the laws are considered morally binding (death penalty), others morally neutral (women wearing men’s clothing) and still others morally reprehensible (slavery and war).
+At times the laws seem contradictory:

-• Monogamy on the one hand, polygamy on the other.
+- Monogamy, on one hand, polygamy on the other.

-Those who attempt to abide by these laws completely, just to honor God, are obviously thoughtless, delusional even.
-Those who pick some and leave others, while upholding God’s justice, are considered hypocritical.
+Those who attempt to abide by these laws completely in today’s world, just to honor God, are obviously thoughtless.
+Those who pick some and leave others, while claiming God’s justice, are hypocritical.
 Neither is credible.

-Obviously, most agree that some of the laws represent the moral high ground and others fly in the face of common decency but what is at stake is the credibility of the Bible.
-All of these laws were God sanctioned.
-Why would God make laws, which even Jesus seemed to deny?
+Obviously, most agree that some of the laws represent the moral high ground and others fly in the face of human compassion but what is at stake is the credibility of the Bible.
+All of these laws were God-sanctioned.
+Why would God make laws which even Jesus seemed to deny?

 To get this right we must consider two important issues:

-1. The culture to which the law was applied.
+- One, the culture to which the laws were applied.

-2. The difference between commands, which by nature are universal and timeless, and laws, which are constantly changing.
+- Two, the difference between Commands, which by nature are universal and timeless, and Laws, which are constantly changing.

-Israel was God’s nation but by today’s standards they weren’t a very nice one.
-They, above all nations, believed in God but initially they knew little about Him (albeit more than any others) and they weren’t immediately responsive to His leadership following the Exodus.
+Israel was God’s nation but by today’s standards, they weren’t a very nice one.
+They, above all nations, believed in God but initially, they knew little about Him (albeit more than any others) and they weren’t immediately responsive to His leadership during or following the Exodus.

 They had learned a few undesirable traits while in Egypt and were often in conflict with the laws God stipulated.
 They struggled in this relationship throughout their history.

 Even before Egypt they weren’t the clean-cut bunch we like to imagine and there is good reason for this.
-Abraham, their primary progenitor, started with only eleven chapters of the Bible and several generations of family tradition.
+Abraham, their primary progenitor, started with only eleven chapters of the Bible and several generations of family tradition as reference.
 Not much to go on.
 Unfortunately, all the patriarchs from Abraham onward and their immediate families demonstrate some undesirable tendencies.

 Abraham and Isaac insulted their wives, lying about their marital status and putting them in vulnerable situations.
 Abraham did this on two occasions.